 The building consisted of a wonderful late nineteenth century horse barn with two wings of stables to the north and south and a storage building to the west surrounding a brick surfaced courtyard that could make a perfect open-air Shakespearean theatre.
 Wyuka's trustees agreed, since for some time they had wanted to promote the fact that a beautiful section of its grounds had always been designated as park land.

-With the help of Mark Fairchild, Suzanne Evans, George Hansen, Stephen Gaines, Vince Learned, Sean Strough, Richard Schroeder, Janice Stauffer, Becky Boesen, Mark Baldridge, Richard Imig (who has been the project's designer ever since), Margy Ryan, and Stephen Charest along with many others, Twelfth Night opened as a pilot project to see if an audience would show up.
+With the help of Mark Fairchild, Susanne Evans, George Hansen, Stephen Gaines, Vince Learned, Sean Strough, Richard Schroeder, Janice Stauffer, Becky Boesen, Mark Baldridge, Richard Imig (who has been the project's designer ever since), Margy Ryan, and Stephen Charest along with many others, Twelfth Night opened as a pilot project to see if an audience would show up.

 The audience came, the production was a success, and so in June of 2002, the Shakespeare project produced Much Ado About Nothing to equally enthusiastic audiences.
 That year UNL Professor Stephen Buhler came on board as actor, musician, education director and dramaturg.
 Just as importantly, we created a partnership with Fred Stuart, who that year had joined with Vince Learned to take over management of The Haymarket Theatre.
 Fred also played Don John in Much Ado.
 The Haymarket theatre and The Wyuka Shakespeare project subsequently collaborated on in-door productions such as Hamlet, A Midsummer Night's Dream, and Macbeth.